fugster101/fugster101.github.io/README.md

 * *iPad Specific*
 * *4K/5K Monitors and iMac's*
 Upon resizing the users windows the website will automatically kick in the different CSS stylesheets.

+At the start of this project I had a lack of knowledge regarding responsive design and while CSS frameworks such as bootstrap take care of responsive I felt writing specific CSS code for different screen sizes is much more of a challenge.
+Intensive research regarding web design patterns was done, where most of the information was provided by Pete LePage (Google Web Fundamentals Technical Writer).
+The article explains the use of CSS style rules to achieve a certain website design pattern.
+I have used a fluid design pattern as it still remains to the most popular design pattern to style content on a webpage.
+A link to the article is provided in the reference section.
 ## SiteMap
 The following section shows the XML markup and HTML site structure (Tree Form) of my website.
 The XML is particular useful for Search engine optimization for Google and Bing.
 A xml file of the sitemap is provided in the sitemap folder which is also indented and formatted correctly.
 ### XML Version